ZHB12123/VideoPlayer_PyQt5/README.md

 # VidoePlayer_PyQt5
- A video player and some practical function.
+ A video player and some practical functions.

-#If you want to run the project,run player.py.
+# If you want to run the project,run player.py.

-###require list:Python3,PyQt5
+### require list:
+    Python==3.6.6
+    PyQt5==5.13.0